Asymptotic properties of Dirichlet kernel density estimators: Main results

 \end{theorem}

-The following theorem is the analogue of the $L^1$ asymptotics first proved for traditional univariate kernel estimators in \cite{MR955204}, and then extended to the multivariate setting in \cite{MR1118245}.
-In the context of Beta kernels, the result can be found in Theorem 1 of \cite{MR1985506}.
-As pointed out in \cite[Section 2.3.2]{MR3329609}, the MAE enjoys many advantages over the MISE.
+The following theorem is the analogue of the $L^1$ asymptotics first proved for traditional univariate kernel estimators by \citet{MR955204}, and then extended to the multivariate setting by \citet{MR1118245}.
+In the context of Beta kernels, the result can be found in Theorem~1 of \cite{MR1985506}.
+As pointed out by \citet[Section~2.3.2]{MR3329609}, the MIAE enjoys many advantages over the MISE.
 It puts more emphasis on the tails of the target density, it is a dimensionless quantity, it is invariant to monotone changes of scale, and it is uniformly bounded (by $2$).
-For a thorough study of the $L^1$ point of view in the kernel smoothing theory, we refer the reader to \cite{MR780746}.
+For a thorough study of the $L^1$ point of view in the kernel smoothing theory, we refer the reader to \citet{MR780746}.